• Skip to main content

 • Again, work in sets until you could hold RTO SH for at least a minute nonstop.
 Then, it will be very easy to maintain it.

-Update: New Video for Support Hold
+Update: Watch this Complete Video Tutorial for the Support Hold

 Common Question : How do I position my shoulders and shoulder blades?
 Should a ring support hold be done with a hollow body or not?